amzn/amzn-drivers/kernel/linux/ena/README.rst

 CPUs).
 The minimum number of queues is 1.
 If the number of queues given is outside of the range, the number of queues will be set to the closest number from within the range.

+lpc_size - Controls the size of the Local Page Cache size which would be ``lpc_size * 1024``.
+Maximum value for this parameter is 32, and a value of 0 disables it completely.
+The default value is 2.
+See LPC section in this README for a description of this system.

 Disable Predictable Network Names::
 ==================================